TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-7.md

 - `aboutParty` - OPTIONAL Requesting presentation about a specific party in the transaction.
 Eg. `originator` or `beneficiary` in [TAIP-3]
 - `aboutAgent` - OPTIONAL Requesting presentation about a specific Agent representing a party in the transaction.
 Eg. `originator` or `beneficiary` in [TAIP-3]
 - `purpose` - OPTIONAL Human readable string about what the purpose is for this requirement
-- `credentials` - REQUIRED [JSON-LD] Object containing requested credentials for each accepted `@type` of party

-The `credentials` object has key's for each acceptable [JSON-LD] Type together with an URL to a [Presentation Definition][PExDef] defining required information
+- `presentationDefinition` - REQUIRED a URL to a [Presentation Definition][PExDef] defining required information

 See [TAIP-8] for more details about how the requested presentation is presented.